music influence explorer

 Did you know

-He practiced up to 15 hours daily, sometimes falling asleep with his saxophone in his mouth
+He practiced up to 15 hours a day and would fall asleep with his saxophone in his mouth

-His album 'A Love Supreme' was recorded in a single session as a four-part prayer suite
+His album 'A Love Supreme' was recorded in a single session as a musical prayer to God

 2